thetillhoff/eac/README.md

 ## Other todos
+- Add guideline on how to write scripts for new apps.
+  - [ ] use _shared scripts_
+  - [ ] message before sudo commands
+  - [ ] "silent" `uninstall` is called before installation, so no need to check old stuff implemented the same way.
+  - [ ] `uninstall` should verify whether files/folders exist before attempting to delete them.
+Only if they exist, anything should be printed.
-- make eac use the scripts of the eac version that is installed, not the ones in the mainbranch.
-Need to think of a solution for how to set a default in the development workflow.
+- [ ] make eac use the scripts of the eac version that is installed, not the ones in the mainbranch.
+Need to think of a solution for how to set a default in the development workflow. -> might as well embed the scripts in the `eac` executable...
+  That would also remove lots of filemanagement hassle and update management hassle...
+- [ ] Add autocompletions for bash, zsh (and fish?), depending on whether a .zshrc and a .bashrc exist.
+Use _shared scripts_ for this.
+- ~`uninstall` should download appfiles automatically as well~